sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 <section id="Jobs-Pay" />
 ### Pay
-Ask the pay in the interview.
-There is no reason not too.
-If they give you some '*competitive pay*' ask them in an email before you accept their offer.
+Ask about the pay in the interview; there is no reason not to.
+If they tell you that they offer '*competitive pay*' ask them exactly what the rate is in an email before you accept their offer.
 '*Competitive pay*' can range from $25/hr - $45/hr with or without housing and plane tickets.